open-company/open-company-search/README.md

 You should be all set.

-NB: If it happens that you start the Elasticsearch on machine with low diskspace, and you see messages about disk watermark exceeded (low, high or flood_stage) read, you are left with a read-only index (Elasticsearch tries to prevent itself from filling up the remaining disk space).
+NB: If it happens that you start the Elasticsearch on machine with low disk space, and you see messages about disk watermark exceeded (low, high or flood_stage) read, you are left with a read-only index (Elasticsearch tries to prevent itself from filling up the remaining disk space).

 For this case only, you can follow these instructions to adjust the disk watermark that Elasticsearch uses: